 Your friend can assist in checking everything on the trailer before setting out on an adventure.
 Check all tires, the backup system, and the braking system.
 If possible, do a trial run to check the sway ratio of the trailer when hooked up to the tow vehicle.

 Towing Smaller Travel Trailers

-This makes a life of adventure more plausible, as smaller campers can successfully be pulled with any larger car or SUV.
+This makes a life of adventure more plausible, as smaller campers can successfully be pulled with many larger SUVs.
+Ford, Nissan, and Toyota also make suitable vehicles to tow medium-sized trailers under 30-feet.
 With a smaller camper, you may need to bring some tents to sleep in instead of being able to do that in the trailer.
 But towing a smaller travel trailer can be done much more easily than a larger trailer.

 One important tip when towing a smaller travel trailer is to load most of the cargo and camping equipment towards the front of the camper.
 Do keep in mind that balance is critical to the experience.
 Otherwise, the trailer could tip over at any point during the trip.

 The other rather crucial tip is to always drive at a slower pace.
 This is important no matter the size of the trailer, but even more so with a small camper.
 You must also drive more carefully with a trailer in tow.

 You must always account for that big metal movable object being towed behind you.
 That means driving extra cautiously for everyone’s safety.

 Avoid making sudden stops, starts, and turns.
 As we said, you must drive carefully when towing a travel trailer behind you.
 Know the exact factors involved in towing a smaller travel trailer before you set out.
 Be smart, and you and your friend will have a great time.